 Keep in mind that if you are coming directly from an area airport, you shouldn’t have to wait long to catch a taxi.
 If you are at a hotel or some other location in the area, you’ll want to call a cab in advance to give it time to come reach you before.

-Both Royal Caribbean and Carnival offer shuttles from the Baltimore airport (BWI) to the cruise port.
+Both Royal Caribbean and Carnival offer shuttles from the New Orleans airport (BWI) to the cruise port.
 For example, Carnival charges $25.99 per person, each way for their shuttle.
 This service will pick you up at the airport on cruise day and deliver you right to the port.